Manis99803/IPL_Match_Simulation/Phase2/eval/sql_part/clsVScls/readme.txt

 1. clsVScls.sql - will create database with tables mentioned in the code
 2. clsVScls.py  - will populate the DB tables by reading values from csv files
 	        - performs sql query and creates output csv file clsVScls_otp.csv

-#steps to run the code:
+#Steps to run the code:

 1. Open terminal and type following commands to create database